 Storage- How Long Will Homemade Salsa Last?

-Since this salsa is made with fresh uncooked ingredients, it should be refrigerated until ready to consume.
-Any leftovers can be stored in an airtight container for up to a week in the refrigerator or frozen for up to three months.
+Since this salsa is made with fresh, uncooked ingredients, it should be refrigerated until ready to consume.
+Any leftovers can be stored in an airtight container in the refrigerator for up to a week or frozen for up to three months.

 Recipe Tips & Notes

-Here a few tips on how to make a restaurant-style salsa that will beat your local taqueria:
+Here are a few tips on how to make a restaurant-style salsa that will beat your local taqueria:

 - To get a bright red color in your salsa, use canned whole tomatoes.
 If using fresh tomatoes, you can add ½ teaspoon or more of sweet paprika to enhance the color.
 The color also becomes darker as it marinates in the refrigerator.